Follow the steps below to register your workers as contractors on the Southern Program Alliance Project.

 Cards will be printed and sent via regular post.

-It’s important that you keep your company and worker details up to date, and you’ll be emailed if any documents are expiring so you can update them in the RIW system.
-System user guides for help in the RIW system can be found on the Qualifications and Documents page of the Rail Industry Worker website.
+It’s important that you keep your company and worker details up to date, and you’ll be emailed if any documents are expiring so you can update them in the RSW system.
+System user guides for help in the RSW system can be found on the Rail Safety Worker website.